daregay/Cardiovascular_disease_analysis/README.md

 ## EDA and Feature Engineering

-This section uses data exploratory analysis to investigate features that might be good predictors of whether a person has cvd or not.
+This section uses data exploratory analysis to investigate features that might be good predictors if whether a person has cvd or not.

 First it will explore the objective features, such as age, and BMI.